 It’s Your Fireplace – Keep It Clean

 The first step in keeping a fireplace safe and functional is to keep it clean.
-This will mean keeping it free from debris and making sure that it not only looks clean but is also regularly wiped over inside.
-Any ash and dirt around the fireplace will present a potential fire hazard; therefore, you will need to make sure that your firebox is clear by cleaning it out regularly.
+This involves more than just a quick wipe-down; it’s about diligent upkeep.
+A clean fireplace is essential for preventing potential hazards and ensuring efficient operation.
+You should aim to keep the entire area free from debris, making sure that it not only looks clean but is also regularly wiped over inside.
+Any accumulation of ash, soot, and dirt around the fireplace or within the firebox can present a potential fire hazard.
+These materials are flammable and can ignite unexpectedly.
+Therefore, you will need to make sure that your firebox is clear by cleaning it out regularly, ideally after every few uses or when the ash becomes too deep.

 Call In A Chimney Sweep for Deep Cleaning